-That the developer provides funding for free car parking all day in the Long Term Car Park, and one hour free plus subsidised in the Short Term Car Park.
+The aspirations were that the developer provides funding for free car parking all day in the Long Term Car Park, and one hour free plus subsidised in the Short Term Car Park.

 This fund would to cover the loss of income from the car parks.
 Key areas to be addressed would be: